xaneeshax/Airbnb-Analysis/README.md

 ### Summary of Analysis

 In order to analyze our data, I began by visualizing the dataset through the use of boxplots, histograms, and a series of maps that that plotted the individual tourist sites, listings, and both together on a map on New York City.
-Then we proceeded to use feature engineering to exclude a few categorical varibles and split variables such as Location and Neighbourhood into groups.
+Then we proceeded to use feature engineering to exclude a few categorical variables and split variables such as Location and Neighborhood into groups.
 I proceeded to test a few classifiers such as Linear, Lasso, Ridge, kNN, SVR, and the MLP regressors.
-In order to improve the performace I ran the regressors once again while using the natural log of the prices in order to have a noraml distributions.
-This greately improved the accuracy of the Linear, Ridge, SVR, and Lasso regressors.
+In order to improve the performance I ran the regressors once again while using the natural log of the prices in order to have a normal distributions.
+This greatly improved the accuracy of the Linear, Ridge, SVR, and Lasso regressors.
 However, the R-squared values were quite low.
 Based on these results, I used Recursive Feature Elimination in order to reduce the number of variables in the dataset in hopes of improving the accuracy of the kNN regressor.
 As a result, this modification slightly improved the performance of the kNN regressor.
-However the MLP regressor had the better performance when using all 290 features.
+However, the MLP regressor had the better performance when using all 290 features.

 ### Interpretation of Findings